Prop gun

-A prop gun is a gun or gun replica that is used primarily by movie and television productions or in theatre performances.
+A prop gun is a gun or replica gun that is used primarily by movie and television productions or in theatre performances.
 As a prop, these guns can be divided into non-firing guns (replicas) and firing guns (firearms).
-Firearms are subject to restriction by law and safety regulations in use, due to their inherent danger.
+Firearms are subject to restriction by law and safety regulations in use, due to their inherent danger, and illegal misuse by criminals.

 Replica guns

-Stage replicas can made from metal, resin, plastic, or rubber.
+Stage replicas can be made from metal, resin, plastic, or rubber.
 They cannot fire or hold any type of round and typically they produce no noise or smoke effects, these can be added during the post-production process.
 Some replica guns are equipped with an electronically triggered muzzle flash.

 Firearms as props

 Prop firearms are either real guns or specifically made to be blank firing only.

-Blank ammunition has a cartridge that when fired produces realistic effects such as noise, smoke, a muzzle flash and recoil, they contain gunpowder but does not have a bullet.
+Blank ammunition has a cartridge that when fired produces realistic effects such as noise, smoke, a muzzle flash and recoil; they contain gunpowder but do not have a bullet.
 To achieve a desired visual effect, the amount of gunpowder used may vary, sometimes using more than a regular live round.

 Dummy rounds are replicas that may be used if the chambered bullets in the cylinder of a revolver are visible to the camera.
 They can be constructed from pre-used live rounds or be moulded from resin.